smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.3.6 =
+Update if the Authenticator block was blank in Gutenberg when reCAPTCHA was enabled; the editor preview now loads as expected.

 = 1.3.5 =
 Update immediately if you’re on 1.3.4; this patch restores the visual rendering of Gatey blocks that were not appearing in Gutenberg.